Limon station: History

 In 1870, the Kansas Pacific railroad, now Union Pacific, was the first railroad to pass where the town of Limon is today.
 The town was not incorporated (and didn't have a station) yet so trains passed by without stopping on their way to Denver.

 In 1888, the Rock Island Line constructed a camp for workers building the main line to Colorado Springs.
 The track intersected the Union Pacific track where the depot is now.
 The town was named after the construction supervisor for the railroad, John Limon.
 The Chicago, Rock Island and Pacific (Rock Island Line) then decided that Denver would be a better western terminus for their trains.
 In 1889, the two railroads reached an agreement to allow "The Rock" to use Union Pacific's Limon Subdivision line on trackage rights.
 Before that, trains went to Colorado Springs and used Denver and Rio Grande Western Railroad track north to Denver.
 Limon became a major junction for the two railroads, since it was where trains such as the Rocky Mountain Rocket split to Denver or Colorado Springs, respectively.

 In the 1980s, approximately 70 miles of former Rock Island and Cadillac and Lake City Railway track between Limon and Colorado Springs was removed.
 Evidence of the former right-of-way can still be easily seen along the route.
 In Colorado Springs, a 5.8 mile part of the right-of-way has been turned into a rail trail known as the Rock Island Trail.
 Northeast of Colorado Springs, the track closely followed U.S. Highway 24 and included a large trestle over Big Sandy Creek.

 The building was damaged by the 1990 tornado that tore through Limon, destroying 50 to 75 percent of the business district.
 The first major event after the tornado was the Weekend Western Festival in June 1992.

 Service

 Passenger

 Limon was considered a union depot for the Union Pacific and Rock Island Line railways.
 It served many trains on the ex-Kansas Pacific Kansas City—Denver main line and Rock Island Line Omaha—Colorado Springs main line.
 It was the end of the "Limon Shuffle" where the popular Rocky Mountain Rocket train split into two trains.

 Freight

-Limon is at the western end of the Kyle Railroad, a short line railroad that operates on the former Rock Island Line to Nebraska.
+Limon is at the western end of the Kyle Railroad, a regional railroad that operates on the former Rock Island Line to Nebraska.
 The railroad entered service in 1982.
 The line often interchanges cars with the Union Pacific.
 Union Pacific also runs about 12 trains a day on the Limon Subdivision, the ex-Kansas Pacific main line.